yokoffing/filterlists/README.md

 # How to add custom filters

 > [!NOTE]
-> This repo is tailored to uBlock Origin specifically.
+> This repo is tailored specifically to uBlock Origin.
 I cannot guarantee filters will work in other ad blockers.

 ### uBlock Origin
 [Get uBlock Origin](https://ublockorigin.com/) (uBO), if you don't have it already.